 Carly Crawford is pleased as punch to be the Associate Education Director at Emerald City Theatre.
 She has been a teaching artist for over a decade and loves getting the opportunity to use her imagination every day!
 Carly is a native Memphian, and has worked as an actor, teaching artist, and administrator for companies like Playhouse on the Square (Memphis, TN), Lexington Children’s Theatre (Lexington, KY), The Children’s Theatre of Cincinnati (Cincinnati, OH), and Asheville Performing Arts Academy (Asheville, NC).
 Carly spent three seasons flying back and forth to Neverland as Peter Pan and brings that Lost Boy spunk wherever she goes.
 Other favorite roles include Pinkalicious (Pinkalicious), Junie B. Jones (Junie B. Jones, The Musical and Junie B. in Jingle Bells, Batman Smells), Frieda (Carrie), Pickles (The Great American Trailer Park Musical), and Bec (4000 Miles).
 In her spare time, Carly loves to cross stitch, crochet, play board games, and be in the sunshine as much as possible.

-Alaina Greene, a native Michigander turned Chicagoan, has been teaching with Emerald City Theatre since 2012.
+Alaina Greene has been teaching with Emerald City Theatre since 2012.
 She is an alumnus of youth theater herself and a graduate of Columbia College Chicago with a BA in Acting.
 She has worked with various companies around Chicago, including NWaC, Redmoon, and in collaboration with Chicago Shakespeare Theater.
 She has used her background in Stage Combat as a Fight Choreographer on short films, and her love of puppetry to construct and develop new puppetry pieces.
-In her free time, you’ll find her knitting or crafting up a storm!
-Some of her pieces can be found on her Etsy shop, MadFuzz.
+Alaina also hosts two podcasts and sells handmade items on her Etsy shop.
+In her free time, you’ll find her hanging out with her dog.

 Helen Lattyak has been teaching with Emerald City Theatre for many, many years.
 She enjoys helping young performers discover their acting skills and abilities.
 In addition to teaching theater, Helen has also worked as a preschool teacher’s assistant and a building sub in a special education school.
 She is a company member at TUTA Theater Chicago and has worked all over town as a professional stage manager.